 Here at Las Vegas Defense Group, I have challenged literally thousands of search warrants in Nevada.
 The most common way is to file a pretrial motion called a motion to suppress evidence.

-A motion to suppress argues that the search was illegal.
-The motion also asks the judge to disregard any evidence found during the illegal search.
+A motion to suppress argues that the search was unlawful.
+The motion also asks the judge to disregard any evidence found during the unlawful search.

 If the police had a search warrant, the motion to suppress would point out how the warrant was invalid.
 In our experience, common reasons for warrant invalidity are: